 Anna Francolini – stepping in late in the day to replace an injured Sophie Thompson – is a superb villainess, by turns malevolent and oddly melancholy as a goth-punk Hook, with glinting teeth and platform heels.

 There are some wonderfully theatrical moments here.
 There are flying scenes in which the fact that the counter weights and ‘fairy strings’ are visible does not discount in any way from the magic.
 A green sheet ingeniously transforms into Peter’s missing shadow, a corrugated crocodile with gleaming red eyes stalks the stage, and a pirate ship emerges from the depths of the Olivier’s drum revolve.

-While Saikat Ahamad is a slightly divisive Tinker Bell, speaking his own fairy language, Felix Hayes (and his wonderful, wonderful voice) is slightly underused as Smee, and Paul Hilton, in his Drop Dead Fred suit, captures slightly more of Peter’s cockiness and arrogance than his charm, it matters not in what is an emotionally and imaginatively rich production that genuinely speaks to all ages, making small people laugh and gasp, while making the hearts of slightly older people fill to the brim.
+Saikat Ahamad is a slightly divisive Tinker Bell, speaking his own fairy language.
+Felix Hayes is slightly underused as Smee, and Paul Hilton, in his bright green Drop Dead Fred suit, captures more of Peter’s cockiness and arrogance than his charm.
+But it matters not in what is an emotionally and imaginatively rich production that genuinely speaks to all ages.
+This is a Peter Pan capable of making children laugh and gasp, while making the hearts of adults fill to the brim with emotion.

 Cookson is alert to the peculiarity and longing that runs through Barrie’s strange tale and the final few scenes are unexpectedly moving, catching the audience off guard while capturing the ache inherent in growing up – and growing old.